ajwilson79/traffic_volume_analysis/rajeev_branch01/Readme.md

 Central tendency is defined as “the statistical measure that identifies a single value as representative of an entire distribution.
 It aims to provide an accurate description of the entire data.
 It is the single value that is most typical/representative of the collected data.
 It lets us know what is normal or 'average' for a set of data.
 It also condenses the data set down to one representative value, which is useful when you are working with large amounts of data.

-**Mode**: The mode is the most frequently occurring value in the dataset
+- **Mode**: The mode is the most frequently occurring value in the dataset

-**Median** : The median of a dataset is the value that’s exactly in the middle when it is ordered from low to high.
+- **Median** : The median of a dataset is the value that’s exactly in the middle when it is ordered from low to high.

-**Median of an odd-numbered dataset**
+- **Median of an odd-numbered dataset**
 For an odd-numbered dataset, find the value that lies at the (n+1)/2 position, where n is the number of values in the dataset.

-**Median of an even-numbered dataset**
+- **Median of an even-numbered dataset**
 For an even-numbered dataset, find the two values in the middle of the dataset: the values at the n/2 and n/2+1 positions.
 Then, find their mean.

+- **Mean**
+ The arithmetic mean of a dataset (which is different from the geometric mean) is the sum of all values divided by the total number of values.

+- **Distribution**
+If the mean is approximately equal to the median, the distributionis symmetrical if the mean is greater than the median, the distributino is positively skewed.
+If the mean is less that the media, the distribution is negative skewed.

 **Measures of Dispersion**

-**Range** is difference between largest and smallest values in dataset.
+- **Range** is difference between largest and smallest values in dataset.
 Range provides quick indication of variablity or spread of data points.
 It is sensitive to outliers.

-**Variance** is the average  of squared differences from the mean Variance is measure of spread of data points around the mean.
+- **Variance** is the average  of squared differences from the mean Variance is measure of spread of data points around the mean.
 Ahigher varaince indicates that the data points are more spread around the mean, while lower vairance suggests that the data points are closer to mean.

-**Stanard Deviation** is square root of variance.
+- **Stanard Deviation** is square root of variance.
 A higher Std.
 Dev. indicates greater vairablity in dataset,  a lower std. dev. suggests that data points are closer to mean.

-**Interquartile Range (IQR)** IT is a measure of statistical dispersion (spred of data set) IQR  = Q3 -Q1
+- **Interquartile Range (IQR)** IT is a measure of statistical dispersion (spred of data set) IQR  = Q3 -Q1

     The first quartile (Q1) - It represents 25th percentile of the data.